-Figure 13(b) shows the DJF mean sea level pressure differences between the RCP8.5_uvmin and RCP8.5_ref experiments.
-The changes in tropospheric \bar{u} are commensurate with a more negative NAO index and a deepening of the Aleutian low, again with the amplitude of the changes being slightly larger than in RCP8.5_solmin.
-Conversely in the SH (not shown), there is no indication of an enhanced tropospheric response during OND, as was found in RCP8.5_solmin in Section 3.3.2.
+Figure 13b shows the DJF mean sea level pressure differences between the RCP8.5_uvmin and RCP8.5_ref experiments.
+The changes in tropospheric \bar{u} are commensurate with a more negative NAO index and a deepening of the Aleutian Low, again with the amplitude of the changes being slightly larger than in RCP8.5_solmin.
+Conversely, in the SH (not shown), there is no indication of an enhanced tropospheric response during OND, as was found in RCP8.5_solmin in section 3.3.2.

-These results suggest that changes in UV irradiance and a top-down influence are likely to be contributing to the enhanced NH surface response discussed in Section 3.3, but that the enhanced response in the SH in OND may be related to other processes such as the ozone response or changes in visible irradiance.
+These results suggest that changes in UV irradiance and a top-down influence are likely to be contributing to the enhanced NH surface response discussed in section 3.3 but that the enhanced response in the SH in OND may be related to other processes, such as the ozone response or changes in visible irradiance.
 Future studies should therefore aim to elucidate the roles of these mechanisms in driving the SH response to solar forcing.

-5. Summary and discussion
+5. Summary and Discussion

 A comprehensive coupled atmosphere-ocean global climate model with a well-resolved stratosphere (HadGEM2-CC) has been used to investigate the possible impacts of evolving into a period of very low solar activity over the 21st century.
-The assumed scenario is akin to what may have occurred during the Maunder Minimum (MM) in the late 17th century.
-The RCP8.5_solmin experiment assumes a mean decrease in TSI of $\sim 0.12\%$ over the second half of the 21st century and includes a change in UV irradiance (200-320 nm) of -0.85%, along with a representation of the solar cycle impact on stratospheric ozone.
+The assumed scenario is akin to what may have occurred during the Maunder Minimum (MM) in the late seventeenth century.
+The RCP8.5_solmin experiment assumes a mean decrease in TSI of ~0.12% over the second half of the 21st century and includes a decrease in UV irradiance (200-320 nm) of 0.85%, along with a representation of the solar cycle impact on stratospheric ozone.

-The key conclusions of the study for projections of global mean climate are:
+The key conclusions of the study for projections of global mean climate are as follows:

-- A return to MM-like levels of solar activity would enhance the anticipated stratospheric cooling trend due to increasing atmospheric carbon dioxide concentrations.
-The maximum cooling at the stratopause is $\sim 1.2 \, \mathrm{K}$, which can be compared to the projected cooling due to climate change in the RCP8.5 scenario of $\sim 18 \, \mathrm{K}$. - The change in global mean near-surface temperature over the second half of the 21st century is $O(0.1\,\mathrm{K})$, confirming the findings of earlier studies which have shown that a large decrease in solar activity would do little to offset the projected anthropogenic global warming trend (cf. Feulner and Rahmstorf [2010]; Jones et al. [2011]; Meehl et al. [2013]; Anet et al. [2013]).
+- 1. A return to MM-like levels of solar activity would enhance the anticipated stratospheric cooling trend due to increasing atmospheric carbon dioxide concentrations.
+The maximum cooling at the stratopause is ~1.2 K, which can be compared to the projected cooling due to climate change in the RCP8.5 scenario of ~18 K. - 2.
+The change in global mean near-surface temperature over the second half of the 21st century is O(0.1 K), confirming the findings of earlier studies which have shown that a large decrease in solar activity would do little to offset the projected anthropogenic global warming trend [cf. Feulner and Rahmstorf, 2010, Jones et al., 2011, Meehl et al., 2013, Anet et al., 2013].

-In the NH during boreal winter, the main features of the response to the solar minimum consist of:
+In the NH during boreal winter, the main features of the response to the solar minimum consist of the following:

-- A warmer polar lower stratosphere and slight weakening ($<4 \,\mathrm{m\,s^{-1}}$) of the polar vortex, with the largest changes occurring in January-February. - Dipole changes in NH \bar{u} in DJF in the region of the midlatitude jet.
-The changes in the large-scale circulation suggest a more negative Arctic Oscillation index, but the pattern over the North Atlantic does not strongly resemble the NAO. - Changes in the occurrence of NH tropospheric blocking events, with an increase over Northern Europe and the North Pacific and a decrease over Southern Europe.
-The magnitude of this change is smaller than has been suggested in studies using reanalysis data for the recent past, but the patterns are similar [Woollings et al., 2010a]. - A further sensitivity experiment which only included changes in 200-320 nm (UV) radiation indicates that the enhanced NH regional responses are at least partly driven by changes in UV irradiance and a top-down pathway.
+- 1. A warmer polar lower stratosphere and slight weakening (<4 m s-1) of the polar vortex, with the largest changes occurring in January-February. - Dipole changes in NH ū in DJF in the region of the midlatitude jet.
+The changes in the large-scale circulation suggest a more negative Arctic Oscillation index, but the pattern over the North Atlantic does not strongly resemble the NAO. - 3.
+Changes in the occurrence of NH tropospheric blocking events, with an increase over Northern Europe and the North Pacific and a decrease over Southern Europe.
+The magnitude of this change is smaller than has been suggested in studies using reanalysis data for the recent past, but the patterns are similar [Woollings et al., 2010a].

+4. A further sensitivity experiment which only included changes in 200-320 nm (UV) radiation indicates that the enhanced NH regional responses are at least partly driven by changes in UV irradiance and a top-down pathway.

-A separate paper [Ineson et al. [2015]] describes the European winter-time surface response and land surface temperature changes in more detail.
+A separate paper [Ineson et al., 2015] describes the European wintertime surface response and land surface temperature changes in more detail.